dogdep/dogpro/docs/installation.md

 ## Manual setup

-To setup manually there are things you need on the server:
+To setup manually there are several things you need on the server:
-  - Http server (nginx - see example config in `docker/nginx/nginx.conf`)
+  - HTTP server (nginx - see example config in `docker/nginx/nginx.conf`)
   - MySQL
-  - Git installed on the system (at lease 1.8)
+  - Git installed on the system (at least v1.8)
-  - Ansible installed on the system (1.9)
+  - Ansible installed on the system (v1.9)

-After you installed all of these and project is reachable in your browser, run these commands:
+After you install all of these and project is reachable in your browser, run these commands:
   - `cp .env.example .env`
   - `composer install`
   - `php artisan key:generate`